IbrahemHadidy/red-steam-frontend/README.md

 - User-friendly interface to manage game libraries.
 - Dynamic routing with Next.js.
 - State management powered by Redux Toolkit and RTK Query.
+- Modular architecture for scalability and maintainability: The application is structured into modular components and features, making it easy to develop, test, and extend each part independently.
+This approach allows for efficient management of code, better separation of concerns, and facilitates parallel development.
 - Custom admin panels for full content and user management.
 - Dynamic forms for creating, updating, and managing game details, media, and promotional offers.
 - User role management and permissions for different admin statuses.